NicolasDenoyelle/starbind/README.md

 Make sure that Makefile uses the good compilers and flags for your machine.

-Be carefull to use the same version of hwloc library as your mpi version. this can be done by adding `-Lpath/to/hwloc` before the flag -lhwloc.
+Be carefull to use the same version of hwloc library as your mpi version. this can be done by adding `-Lpath/to/hwloc` before the flag `-lhwloc`.

 2. Run tests: